Vision, Principles, and Beliefs¶

 It provides the foundation beneath methods — not a method itself.

-HCS underlies frameworks like Agile, Lean, and 3SF.
+HCS underlies frameworks like Agile and Lean.
 It explains why those frameworks succeed or fail depending on cooperative stability.

 This section forms the philosophical foundation of HCS.